perkeep/perkeep/website/content/download.md

 Once you've successfully built the Perkeep components, you can run the server with:

-    $ ./bin/camlistored
+    $ ./bin/perkeepd

 This will create [configuration](/doc/server-config) and public/private
 key information in `$HOME/.config/camlistore/` (or where `camtool env configdir` points).
-You can start and stop camlistored as you see fit.
+You can start and stop perkeepd as you see fit.

 You're done setting up!
-Running camlistored should open a new browser window pointed at your keep where you can start uploading and interacting with data.
+Running perkeepd should open a new browser window pointed at your keep where you can start uploading and interacting with data.